metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the instancetype to be used through known annotations on the underlying resource.
-Once applied to the InstancetypeMatcher this field is removed.
+- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the instancetypeto be used through known annotations on the underlying resource.
+Once applied to the InstancetypeMatcherthis field is removed.
+- `infer_from_volume_failure_policy` (String) InferFromVolumeFailurePolicy controls what should happen on failure when inferring the instancetype.Allowed values are: 'RejectInferFromVolumeFailure' and 'IgnoreInferFromVolumeFailure'.If not specified, 'RejectInferFromVolumeFailure' is used by default.
-- `kind` (String) Kind specifies which instancetype resource is referenced.
-Allowed values are: 'VirtualMachineInstancetype' and 'VirtualMachineClusterInstancetype'.
-If not specified, 'VirtualMachineClusterInstancetype' is used by default.
+- `kind` (String) Kind specifies which instancetype resource is referenced.Allowed values are: 'VirtualMachineInstancetype' and 'VirtualMachineClusterInstancetype'.If not specified, 'VirtualMachineClusterInstancetype' is used by default.
 - `name` (String) Name is the name of the VirtualMachineInstancetype or VirtualMachineClusterInstancetype
-- `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of the VirtualMachineInstancetype or VirtualMachineClusterInstancetype to be used.
-This is initially captured the first time the instancetype is applied to the VirtualMachineInstance.
+- `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of theVirtualMachineInstancetype or VirtualMachineClusterInstancetype to be used.
+This is initiallycaptured the first time the instancetype is applied to the VirtualMachineInstance.

-<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--live_update_features"></a>
-### Nested Schema for `spec.template.spec.virtual_machine_template.spec.live_update_features`

-Optional:

-- `cpu` (Attributes) LiveUpdateCPU holds hotplug configuration for the CPU resource.
-Empty struct indicates that default will be used for maxSockets.
-Default is specified on cluster level.
-Absence of the struct means opt-out from CPU hotplug functionality. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--live_update_features--cpu))

-<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--live_update_features--cpu"></a>
-### Nested Schema for `spec.template.spec.virtual_machine_template.spec.live_update_features.cpu`

-Optional:

-- `max_sockets` (Number) The maximum amount of sockets that can be hot-plugged to the Virtual Machine

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--preference"></a>